bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk44">44.
 Math Methods (floor, ceil, random, etc.)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Math object in JavaScript provides a variety of methods and properties for mathematical operations and numerical calculations.
+<p>The Math object in JavaScript provides a variety of methods and properties for
+mathematical operations and numerical calculations.</p>

-Here's a description of some ofthe most common methods of Math:
+<p>Here's a description of some ofthe most common methods of Math:</p>

 <p><b>Math.floor(x):</b> The floor method rounds a number down to the nearest
 integer.</p>